rs-pawel/rs-fe-test-interview/README.md

 * `apps/interview` is actual react app with api connectors and react-query preinstalled

 # API connectors
 Located in `apps/interview/src/app/api`.
 Basically they are functions that return promise (which resolves to actual response).
-[See detailed documentation](./docs/index.html)
+See `docs/` directory.

 # Run Dev Server
 ```